paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-043-national-oceanic-and-atmospheric-administration-commissioned-officer-corps.md

 (1) Laws administered by the Secretary of Veterans Affairs.

-(2) The Servicemembers Civil Relief Act [50 U.S.C.
-App.
-501 et seq.].
+(2) The Servicemembers Civil Relief Act [[50 U.S.C.
+3901](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3901&num=0&edition=prelim) et seq.].

 (3) [Section 410 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section410&num=0&edition=prelim), as in effect before September 1, 1950.

-**(b) Exercise of authority** In the administration of the laws and regulations referred to in subsection (a) of this section, with respect to the Administration, the authority vested in the Secretary of Defense and the Secretaries of the military departments and their respective departments shall be exercised by the Secretary of Commerce.
+**(b) Exercise of authority** In the administration of the laws and regulations referred to in subsection (a), with respect to the Administration, the authority vested in the Secretary of Defense and the Secretaries of the military departments and their respective departments shall be exercised by the Secretary of Commerce.

 ### Statutory Notes

 #### References in Text
 The Servicemembers Civil Relief Act, referred to in subsec. (a)(2), is act Oct.
 17, 1940, ch.
 888, 54 Stat.
-1178, as amended, which is classified to section 501 et seq. of Title 50, Appendix, War and National Defense.
-For complete classification of this Act to the Code, see [section 501 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section501&num=0&edition=prelim), Appendix, and Tables.
+1178, which is classified principally to chapter 50 (§ 3901 et seq.) of Title 50, War and National Defense.
+For complete classification of this Act to the Code, see Tables.

 #### Prior Provisions
 Provisions similar to those in this section were contained in sections 857 and 857–3(a) of this title prior to repeal by Pub.
 L. 107–372.